HFF-Git/LcsNodes-Book/Book-Text.md

 Besides the basic producer/consumer model with the event messages as communication mechanism, there are several LCS control and info messages used for managing the overall layout with signals turnouts and so on as well as the physical track and the running equipment.
 In a layout, the track typically consist of one or more sections, each managed by a booster or block controller node.
 Track sections are monitored for their power consumption to detect short circuits.
 Back communication channels such as RailCom are handled by the booster node and provide information about the running equipment.
 Stationary equipment such as turnouts and signals as well as detectors, such as track occupancy detectors or turnout setting detectors are monitored and controlled through LCS messages and the event system.
 Conceptually any node can send and receive such event, info or control messages.
 Some nodes, however have a special role.

-For example, the key hardware module for layout operations is the **base station**.
+For example, the key module for layout operations is the **base station**.
 The base station, a node itself, is primarily responsible for managing the active locomotives on the layout.
 When a control handheld wants to run a locomotive, a cab session for that locomotive is established by the base station.
 Within the session, the locomotive speed, direction and functions are controlled through the cab handheld sending the respective messages.
-The base station is responsible for generating the DCC packets that are sent by the booster or block controller power module to the track sections.
-This module is - you guessed it - also a node.
+The base station is responsible for generating the DCC packets that are sent by the booster or block controller power module to the actual track sections.
+Booster and block controller module are - you guessed it - node themselves.

-Finally, there are LCS nodes that represent **cab handhelds** to control a locomotive or consists, layout panel connectors, gateways to other layout protocols, sensors and actors to implement for example turnout control, signaling, section occupancy detections and many more.
-All these components share the LCS common bus and uses ports and events to implement the  capabilities for operating a layout.
+Finally, there are LCS nodes that represent cab handhelds to control a locomotive or consists, layout panel connectors, gateways to other layout protocols, sensors and actors to implement for example turnout control, signaling, section occupancy detections and many more.
+All these components share the common LCS bus and use ports and events to implement the capabilities for operating a layout.

 In a layout with many track sections the **block controller** is a special node that will manage a block on the layout.
 Like all other nodes, a block controller itself is a node that can react to events and is controller and monitored by LCS messages.
 There will be several chapters devoted to this topic later.